thuongtxt/doc/readnote/report/ovs-dpdk_perf-rep.md

 highly integrated systems-on-a-chip products combining voice, data, Internet and multimedia content for worldwide telecommunications companies.

-Our CodeChip� replaces inflexible fixed-silicon ASICs with a programmable carrier-class FPGA solution.
+Our CodeChip replaces inflexible fixed-silicon ASICs with a programmable carrier-class FPGA solution.
 It includes a SoC FPGA Image with a full software development kit, including APIs and Drivers, and is backed by the integration and testing experience of Arrive.